aram-op/tasks-service/README.md

 # How to run this project

-To run this project, you need to not only run the angular app, but also install json-server, instal json-server-auth, and run json-server-auth with following command: json-server-auth src/db.json
+To run this project, you need to not only run the angular app, but also run the json-server-auth and set it to watch ```src/db.json```
-If you encounter errors, remove the json-server and isntall the 0.17.4 version.

 # TaskManagementService